nicklockwood/layout/README.md

 The latest built binary of LayoutTool is included in the project, and you can just drag-and-drop it to install.

+To ensure compatibility, always update LayoutTool at the same time as updating the Layout framework, because using an old version of LayoutTool to process XML files containing newer features may result in data loss or corruption.

+**Note:** The LayoutTool binary is only updated when there are changes that affect its behavior, so don't worry if the version doesn't match exactly.

 To automatically install LayoutTool into your project using CocoaPods, add the following to your Podfile:

 ```ruby